MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics_subscriptions.md

 |vendors|||

 For Document APIs, a notification will be sent for the header if a change is made a to a line.
-E.g. a notfication to a subscription for **salesInvoice** will be sent, if a change is made to a related **salesInvoiceLine**.
+E.g. a notification to a subscription for **salesInvoice** will be sent, if a change is made to a related **salesInvoiceLine**.

 Custom APIs are also webhook-enabled and will be listed in **webhookSupportedResources** if [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] is able to send notifications for the entity.